hanwenzhang123/fullstack-note/04-note/README.md

 - For example, group chat room where multiple users passing messages back and forth

 #### Real-time Features
-- Firebase: APIs + server + NoSQL database, connect to WebSocket, we can store and sync the data between our users in real-time
+- Firebase: APIs + server + NoSQL database, connect to WebSocket, we can store and sync the data between our users in real-time, each message is a document in the firebase database along with timestamp and user id
 - Apollo GraphQL: implementation of GraphQL that can transfer data between the cloud (server) to the UI of your app
 - Pusher: real-time bi-directional hosted APIs